 This exercise is perfect for strengthening your legs.
-Start by standing tall in the perfect posture.
+Start by standing tall in the ideal posture.
 Place your hands behind your head and pull your shoulders and elbows back.
-With one leg, step backwards into a lunge position.
+With one leg, step backward into a lunge position.
 Bend the front leg knee and put your back leg knee above the ground slightly.
-Return to original position by pushing with your front leg.
+Return to the original post by pushing with your front leg.
 Repeat on the other side as well.
-This exercise doesn't have a limit on how many times you should do it but remember not to overdo it.
+This exercise doesn’t have a limit on how many times you should do it, but remember not to overdo it.

 These twists will help develop your abs.
-Sit on a flat surfaced bench.
-You'll need great balance as well.
-Slowly and slightly lean back, while lifting your legs off the ground.
+Sit on a flat-surfaced bench.
+You’ll need a great balance as well.
+Slowly and slightly lean back while lifting your legs off the ground.
 Once your legs are bent, position your arms on one side while straightening them.
 Rotate from side to side.
-It's important to keep your arms straight.
+It’s essential to keep your arms straight.
 If possible, touch the bench with your hands.

-One of the most difficult exercises on this list, the pike push-up will strengthen your shoulders and chest.
-Start by being in a Push-up position on the floor.
+One of the most challenging exercises on this list, the pike push-up will strengthen your shoulders and chest.
+Start by being in a push-up position on the floor.
 Keep your arms straight and your hands shoulder-width apart.
-Place your body in an upside down V by lifting your hips.
+Place your body in an upside-down V by lifting your hips.
 The arms and legs need to stay straight.
 Bend the elbows while lowering your upper body up to the point where your head almost touches the floor.
-Pause for a short time and push up, so your arms are straight again.
+Pause for a short time and push up so your arms are straight again.
 Repeat.

-While this exercise isn't directly related to physical well-being, it's still important in improving yourself.
-Sit on the floor, cross your legs and place your hands on your knees.
+While this exercise isn’t directly related to physical well-being, it’s still crucial in improving yourself.
+Sit on the floor, cross your legs, and place your hands on your knees.
 Take a couple of small breaths.
 Lengthen your spine.
-Lean to the left, then to the front, then to the right and finish by leaning backward.
-While leaning forward, straighten the spine and while leaning backward, relax it and let it curve.
+Lean-to the left, then to the front, then to the right, and finished by leaning backward.
+While leaning forward, straighten the spine and while leaning back, relax it and let it curve.
 Relax the neck and let the head follow the movement of the body.
 Breathe slowly while doing this and repeat around 6-8 times.
 Switch how your legs are crossed and circle in the other direction.